Video: Dune – Leadership Styles and The Problem of Power

 Rapport: The Four Ways to Read People by Emily Alison and Laurence Alison

 Want to know how to deal with difficult people?
 Wondering how to quickly build trust and effective communication?
 Then read Rapport by Emily and Laurence Alison.
 Emily and Laurence are experts in forensic psychology who have spent more than 30 years studying rapport building under the most challenging circumstances; namely through investigating the interrogation of terrorists and how (without torture) interrogators were able to establish trust with and gain information from their subjects.
-A fascinating read with lots of practical application to everyday communications and building relationships.
+A fascinating read with lots of practical applications to everyday communications and building relationships.

 To Sell is Human by Daniel H Pink